 How Could You Suffer Work Injury PTSD?

-You could suffer from PTSD after witnessing or being involved in an accident at work.
+You could develop PTSD after being involved in an accident at work if your injuries were particularly traumatic or life-changing.
+For example:

 Please speak to a member of our team for insight into whether you may have an eligible compensation claim.